How Much Does a Concrete Patio Cost to Build?

 - Price shop.
 Always ask for quotes from more than one contractor to find the most reputable contractor who can do the job for a reasonable price.

-Questions to Ask About Concrete Patio Cost
+Questions to Ask About Concrete Patio Installation

 - How much experience do you have with concrete patios?